infn-datacloud/webapp-rgw/docs/contrib/git-workflow.md

 Direct pushes to `main` are not allowed and thus is only possible to include changes only with via Merge Requests (MR).
-As described in the [gitlab-ci guide](gitlab-ci.md), pushes to `dev` trigger a new versions that will be deployed to the testbed cluster as a stage environment for testing before the final release.
+As described in the [gitlab-ci guide](gitlab-ci.md), pushes to `dev` trigger pre-releases that will be deployed to the testbed cluster as a stage environment for testing before the final release.

 Despite pushes to `dev` are always allowed, especially for rapid fixes, we encourage to work on a dedicated branch, especially when developing a